How to apply

 - Co-Operatives and Community Benefit Societies (formerly Industrial and Provident Societies)

-- Sports clubs that are either Community Amateur Sports Clubs (CASCs), affiliated with a National Governing Body such as Sport England, or have an income under £5,000
+- Sports clubs that are either Community Amateur Sports Clubs (CASCs), affiliated with a National Governing Body such as Badminton England, or have an income under £5,000

 In addition, we manage the following funds which provide grants to individuals: